mhmdnz/grutto/README.md

 > Do not forget to create your database and give it to the .env file or you will get and Error<br>
 > - If you got any error you could simply use <strong>fresh</strong> parameter<br>
-> - Or if you are not familier with laravel migrations just drop and create your database again
+> - Or if you are not familiar with laravel migrations just drop and create your database again
 ```sh
 //Create database example
 //login to mysql console then use below command